 Preventative measures can be taken to avoid or decrease the number of times your French Bulldog or French Bulldog puppy has diarrhea.
 The most common causes of diarrhea in dogs are dietary, so closely monitoring your dog’s diet is key to preventing diarrhea.

-For puppies and young dogs, this means being particularly vigilant about watching what your dog eats, and has access to.
+This means being particularly vigilant about watching what your dog eats and has access to for puppies and young dogs.

-Making sure garbage and trash bins or containers have secure lids, or are not easily tipped over are crucial steps to take.
+Making sure garbage and trash bins or containers have secure lids or are not easily tipped over is crucial.
 Strictly enforcing rules against feeding human food to your French Bulldog or puppy is also important.

-A puppy or young dog requires the constant and careful watch to ensure they do not ingest anything that could make them sick
+A puppy or young dog requires constant and careful watch to ensure they do not ingest anything that could make them sick.